OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-jquery.md

 3. Select any range of cells in the worksheet.

-4. In the task pane, choose the **Color Me** button pane to set the color of the selected range to green.
+4. In the task pane, choose the **Set color** button pane to set the color of the selected range to green.

     ![Excel Add-in](../images/excel-quickstart-addin-2b.png)